-Gardeners just getting into garlic have some decisions to make: there are dozens of different varieties, and choosing which one to grow is difficult.
-But it’s hard to go wrong: experimenting with various varieties is likely to lead to a new appreciation of a crop you already love.
+Gardeners just getting into garlic have some decisions to make: there are dozens of different varieties, and choosing which one to grow can be difficult.
+But it’s hard to go wrong.
+Experimenting with various varieties can lead to a new appreciation of a crop you already love.

 Hardneck garlics are known for their extreme hardiness.
 In warm climates the heads of hardneck garlic may be smaller than they would be in climates with bone-chilling winters, but you’ll still get a good harvest, and interesting garlic flavors.
 To improve the yield, cut off the tall flower scapes after they begin to curl around on themselves.
 The scapes are delicious in salads or salad dressing, and they can even be pickled.
 When you cut off the scape, the plant puts its energy into producing garlic cloves instead of flowers.